-Millions of Americans like you and I drink dangerous tap water every day.
+Millions of Americans drink dangerous tap water every day.
 The crazy thing is notoriously tainted water sources here in America, like Flint Michigan’s, are a dime a dozen.
 That’s because water contamination that puts public health at risk extends far beyond publicized outbreaks, low income areas, and rural towns.
 Below we’ve dug into the data to highlight 10 of the worst water states in the U.S.

 How We Determined These Rankings: